-Red sorrel or Jamaican sorrel is a versatile plant originating in the Old World tropics, its natural range extending from East Africa to India.
+Red Sorrel or Jamaican Sorrel is a versatile plant originating in the Old World tropics, its natural range extending from East Africa to India.

 There are two varieties known in cultivation and they have different uses.
 One variety, var. altissimais, is cultivated for its fibre and the other, var. sabdariffa, as a food plant.
-Because their use and also their cultivation is so different, only the food producing variety is described here.
+Because their use and also their cultivation is so different, only the food producing variety is discussed here.

 Closely related to Cotton and Okra (Abelmoschus esculentus), it is a wide-spreading annual sub-shrub 1 to 2 m (3.3 to 6.6 ft) tall, made up of a central stem with semi-woody, wine-red stems branching off all around, and with a vigorous taproot keeping the whole plant firmly anchored in the soil.